 5. St. Louis Cemetery No. 1, New Orleans

 Marie Laveau, the nineteenth-century Voodoo queen, is supposedly buried there, though her actual grave remains disputed.
-Her tomb gets marked constantly with X symbols and offerings.
+Her tomb, over the years it has been marked constantly with X symbols and offerings.
 Whether you believe in curses or not, people who vandalize that tomb report consistent patterns afterward—nightmares, sudden illnesses, a feeling of being followed.

 Yellow fever epidemics filled mass graves throughout the cemetery.
 The French Quarter around it floods regularly, and water has disturbed those burial sites repeatedly over two centuries.
 Guided tours are now mandatory because too many solo visitors have gotten into trouble—some from the heat, some from accidentally disturbing sites that locals consider dangerous to touch.